brefphp/bref/docs/web-apps/docker.md

 ---

 AWS Lambda support running a Docker Container as a handler for your function.
-This alternative allows for lambda functions with up to 10GB to be deployed, as opposed to 250MB for non-docker.
-Another reason to choose this approach is if you need more than 5 PHP extensions.
-Installing/Enabling multiple extensions on Docker is easier and will avoid hitting the limit of 5 layers per function.
+This alternative is valid when:

+- Your Lambda Function is larger than 250MB when unzipped
+- You need more than 5 extensions
+- You need resources installed (e.g. mysqldump)

 ## Docker Image